malabikas/AML-Fall-2019/README.md

 The below tables show the final results that were obtained after the models were trained uing 2 different tyes of classifiers:
 LR - Linear Regression, SVM - Support Vector Machines

-In below given results layer represents the number of convolution-pooling blocks used.
+In the below results, the layer number represents the number of convolution-pooling blocks used.

 - BCNN